10 Free Webinar Recording Software + How To Record A Webinar (2025 Guide)

 Camtasia allows you to record a webinar on your entire desktop screen, in specific areas, or on Windows.
 You can also use their mobile app to get photos and videos from your iOS, Android mobile devices, or Windows and record the webinar.

 Once you’ve recorded your video and then stopped the recording, you can save your project and start editing the video clips.
-In addition to standard video effects, you can also do things like implementing a green screen to edit yourself into the video recording files.
+In addition to standard video effects, you can also do things like implement a green screen to edit yourself into the video recording files.

 Again, it should be noted that if you’re going for the feel of live webinars, make sure you don’t add any special effects when you record a webinar.